 Piazza della Santissima Annunziata, 9b, 50122 Firenze FI, Italia

 Access for visitors in wheelchairs is by an electric ramp leading to upper floors and to the services.
 Push the red button at the entrance to be assisted.
+Tactile tours are available for small groups on request.
 Wheelchairs and lifts are available, toilets for people with disabilities are on the ground and first floor.